shubh199815/Hpdf-tasks/README.md

-# Hpdf-tasks
+# Flask Learning

-~This repository contains tasks that I have worked on during HPDF Week 1
+~This repository contains some basic API endpoints written using Flask.

 How to use: